svic321/dotfiles/.svic321/scripts/README.md

 # README
-Firs, install the the folling programs by your self:
+First, install the the folling programs by your self:
 - latest git version
 - zsh
 - oh-my-zsh (which will autocally set zsh as your default shell)
 - fzf
 - delta
 - ripgrep
-- bat
+- batcat
-- fdfin
+- fdfind

 For detailed instructions, see check [this file](Set-up.md#insallation-for-the-following-programs) file.